VeniVidiVici-SSS/CampusFlowMobile/README.md

 ## ✨ Key Features

-- **Multimodal AI File Parsing**: The app leverages Gemini 1.5's multimodal vision engine alongside Apache POI and native Android `PdfRenderer`.
-You can upload `.xlsx`, `.csv`, `.docx`, `.pptx`, `.pdf`, or even just a `.jpg` screenshot of your timetable.
-The AI will "see" it, intuitively parse the schedule, ask conversational follow-up questions if details are missing, and generate the schedule automatically.
+- **In-Context RAG Document Q&A**: The app leverages the massive token context window of the Gemini 2.0 architecture alongside native Android `PdfRenderer` and Apache POI.
+You can upload `.xlsx`, `.csv`, `.docx`, `.pptx`, `.pdf`, or even `.jpg` files.
+If it's a timetable, the AI extracts the schedule.
+If it's a 20-page syllabus or lecture notes, you can ask endless follow-up questions and the AI will act as a conversational tutor with perfect semantic recall.
+- **Smart Bin-Packing Task Scheduler**: Provide a list of tasks and their durations (e.g., *"Schedule 2 hours of math and 1 hr of reading today"*).
+A native Android backend algorithm computes your strict time boundaries, and the AI actively bin-packs your tasks into the empty gaps of your day without overlaps.
+If it doesn't fit, it will conversationally suggest alternatives.
 - **Intuitive NLP CRUD Operations**: Complete Create, Read, Update, and Delete control over your classes, mess menus, and custom recurring events using purely natural language.
 Tell the AI: *"Actually, shift my Saturday DSA class to Sunday at 5 PM,"* and it handles the complex database transactions seamlessly without asking rigid formatting questions.
 - **AWS Cloud Synchronization**: Fully integrated with AWS DynamoDB for NoSQL database management and AWS S3 for secure file/schedule storage.
 Your data is persistently backed up to the cloud.
 - **Automated Push Notifications & Recurrence**: The app mathematically intercepts structured JSON intents from the AI to configure native Android `AlarmManager` alerts.
 It supports complex recurrences (Daily, Weekly, Monthly) and will automatically ping you exactly 15 minutes before your events begin.